 Formal Hearing Considerations:

 Overview: A Formal Hearing is a fair and equitable formal process that provides for the review of circumstances and the issuance of findings of fact by a grievance hearing committee followed by a final decision by a College Vice President unless timely appealed to the College President.
-A Formal Hearing may be utilized to address eligible grievances that have not been successfully resolved by the Informal Dispute Resolution Process or Advisory Meeting.
+A Formal Hearing may be utilized to address eligible grievances that have not been successfully resolved by the Informal Dispute Resolution Process or Advisory Meeting and when a faculty member selects the internal process under Procedure 3.9P (G) or (H).
 Parties in the Formal Hearing are the complainant and the respondent.
 There may be multiple complainants and respondents.
 The Formal Hearing is not a criminal or civil court proceeding and should not be regarded as such.
 HR will be responsible for administering this process and ensuring consultation and compliance.

 Prohibited Communications: Once the Formal Hearing process has been initiated by filing a written form with Human Resources, the designated complainants and respondents may not communicate with members of the hearing committee or President regarding any issues raised in the Formal Hearing outside the presence of the other parties.